Patrick5455/Java-SE-11-Developer-1Z0-819--Prep/19 advanced-generics/README.md

 Collection API uses generics `and generics are designed to be invariant`.
 > From the perspective of generics, an array list of food is not compatible with an array list
 > of product even though a type of Food extends Product.
 The compiler will prevent you
-> froom doing such assignment (below).
+> from doing such assignment (below).
 The compiler will say a list of subtype is not the same
 > as the list of a supertype

 `List<Product> products = new ArrayListL<Food>();` - _compiler error indicating incompatible types: `ArrayList<Food> cannot be converted to List<Product>`_